wrightaprilm/treesiftr/paper.md

 also practice using functions to read phylogenetic data, subsetting vectors and matrices of data, and changing the arguments to functions to achieve a desired behavior.
-The advanced activity does not teach students to program in R. I recommend that users of this activity are familiar with object assignments, vectors, functions, and dataframes.
+The advanced activity does not teach students to program in R. I recommend that users of this activity are familiar with object assignments, vectors, functions, and dataframes prior to beginning the 02-treesiftr-advanced activity.

 # References